jawooson/AI_Project_3/README.md

 * For BoW, we need to create a vocabulary, which is just all the unique words found in an entire corpus (collection of documents).
 This will create the vector of words/tokens.
 If the corpus contains n unique words, then the vector length will be n.
 A caveat, there are many heuristics into how we choose unique words.
 Often times we drop out words from our vocabulary that have low term frequency.
 This is because the value of n can be extremely large, so to limit the size of it we must drop some words.

  For each each document, we vectorize it.
 I provide a classic example on how vectorization is implemented.

+Given a corpus of 4 documents below:
-_“It was the best of times”
+1. _“It was the best of times”_
-“It was the worst of times”
+2. _“It was the worst of times”_
-“It was the age of wisdom”
+3. _“It was the age of wisdom”_
-“It was the age of foolishness”_
+4. _“It was the age of foolishness”_

+The unique words in the corpus are:
+[_‘It’, ‘was’, ‘the’, ‘best’, ‘of’, ‘times’, ‘worst’, ‘age’, ‘wisdom’, ‘foolishness’_]